 IGF 2010 Topics – Panel discussions, workshops and other meetings that took place on the opening morning of IGF and will continue to take place this week are aimed at illuminating many issues, including: the future of privacy; freedom of connection and expression; long-term Internet stability; cross-border criminal law on the Internet; a multilingual Internet; international trade and governance; digital inclusion; cybersecurity; disabilities access; governance of social media; enhancing transparency; child safety; cloud confidence and implications of cloud computing; and the issues tied to the involvement of Internet intermediaries in information networks.

-The UN's official transcript of the opening ceremony of IGF 2010 can be found at this link:
+The UN’s official transcript of the opening ceremony of IGF 2010 can be found here.

 – Reporting by Kirsten Bennett, photography by Drew Smith

 Video footage for this article was recorded in Elon, NC, from the live Web video streamed from Vilnius